GlobalNamesArchitecture/gnparser/README.rst

 the output representation.
 The values are ``simple`` for simple tab-delimited format, ``json-pretty`` and ``json-compact`` for the JSON extended pretty form and the compact form correspondingly

+Finally, ``gnparser`` tool is not optimized for parsing huge input files.
+`Speed`_ is measured by interacting with ``gnparser`` as the socket server.
+Using it as file parser intends that it constructs JSON tree in memory and then saves it to the disk.
+1 million names might be hundreds of megabytes, while parsed results JSON would be more than gigabyte. ``gnparser`` would consume a lot of RAM and time to handle that.

 ::